-Below are the protocols that we will utilize in Phase 3 to reduce the spread and maintain a healthy environment.
+Below are the protocols that we will utilize to mitigate the risk, reduce the spread, and maintain a healthy environment.

 Q: What specific physical distancing measures do you have in place for practices ?